Wimpie-ccc/script.service.bluray_iso_utils/README.md

 This addon will enable the Kodi user to access all videos on a bluray iso file.

 With this addon you are able to:
-- give each tv show episode an individual entry in the Kodi library (as if they are .mkv files)
+- import tv shows and movies on bluray iso's in the Kodi library (as if they are .mkv files)
 - are able to use video extras with all the extras on the bluray iso
-- can set default audio and subtitle streams
+- can set default audio and subtitle streams (usefull when kodi shows 'Unknown' as language)
 - enter a multiple movie iso file correctly in the Kodi library, each movie will have it's own entrypoint
 - enter different cut's of a movie correctly in the Kodi library (from 1 bluray iso file), each movie will have it's own entrypoint
 - skip the recap ("Previously on ...") on your tv shows
 - should work with a mix of Kodi devices (win 7, Openelec, ...)

-This is done through the use of .strm files.
+This is done through the use of .xml and dummy video files.
 No symlinks need to be made.

 ## Usage
 ### Installing
 Use install from [zip](https://github.com/Wimpie-ccc/script.service.bluray_iso_utils/archive/master.zip) file (rename the zipfile to: "script.service.bluray_iso_utils.zip" AND rename root dir in zip file to "script.service.bluray_iso_utils" before installing.).
 At the moment you need no settings to edit (inside Kodi).
 Requires Kodi 17 min.

 ### Directory structure
 This addon is developed with the "default" directory layout of Kodi in mind  [see: "1.1 Simple" for tv shows](http://kodi.wiki/view/Naming_video_files/TV_shows) and [see: "Movies stored in individual folders" for movies](http://kodi.wiki/view/Naming_video_files/Movies)

 You need to add a directory where the bluray iso files are stored.
 This directory NEEDS to be named ".BIUfiles" (in windows name this dir ".BIUfiles.").
 Add in this directory an ".nomedia" file (for windows: ".nomedia.").
 Kodi wil NOT scan these iso files.